 Dressing in layers is the best way to be comfortable.
 Lightweight long sleeve shirts and long pants make ideal field clothing, as they are more protective from sun and vegetation.
 Quick-dry fabrics are ideal.
 A light jacket should be enough in the evenings.
 Casual clothing is appropriate onboard.
 You will want a pair of shoes or light boots with good tread, and sandals are fine onboard and for travel days.

 Note on clothing colors and insect repellent: We recommend muted colors of tan, brown, khaki, grey or green, as they are spotted less easily than white or bright colors; though camouflage clothing is not recommended.
-It is possible to purchase field clothing permeated with insect repellent such as the Craghoppers Insect Shield collection.
+It is possible to purchase field clothing permeated with insect repellent such as the Craghoppers Insect Shield Clothing collection.
 Another approach is to purchase Permethrin spray (online or from REI) to treat your field clothing and socks before your departure.

 Clothing & Gear